MENA’s Social App Adds Online Games using Edgegap's Game Server Orchestration

 After some research, the team found Edgegap.

 Before that, though, comes integration.
-Edgegap’s simple yet in-depth documentation alongside its dedicated Unity plugin made it a breeze for WOLF’s team:
+Edgegap’s simple yet in-depth documentation alongside its dedicated Unity plugin made the process seamless for WOLF’s team, who said:

 It's intuitive and easy to set up your connection to your Edgegap account and with the tutorials provided you can have something up and running incredibly fast.

-Edgegap has integrations for [all network libraries] and dedicated docs for each of these libraries [which is] one is probably the biggest plus for [us].
+Edgegap has integrations for all network libraries and dedicated docs for each of these libraries which is probably the biggest plus for us.

-Core to their objective to validate each game before deploying them to their millions of users on mobile, the team at WOLF found Edgegap’s analytics particularly useful to validate its projects:
+Core to its objective to validate each game before deploying them to their millions of users on mobile, the team at WOLF found Edgegap’s analytics particularly useful to validate its projects, saying:

-Edgegap has ready made tools to track your servers hosted, retrieve logs and check dashboards all of which was extremely useful for us to validate our game’s success.
+Edgegap has ready-made tools to track our servers hosted, retrieve logs and check dashboards, all of which was extremely useful for us to deliver our gaming strategy and measure its success.

-Selecting a technology partner is more than just technology.
-Edgegap prides itself on the quality of its support to help development teams integrate and well into production, alongside the availability of its developers to help provide best practices and insights with its clients.
-As Danny Kemp highlights:
+Selecting a technology partner is about more than just what technology is on offer.
+Edgegap prides itself on the quality of its support to help development teams integrate well into production, alongside the availability of its developers to help provide best practices and insights with its clients.
+As Danny highlights:

-[…] But above and beyond this, they also offered advice on best practices for implementing various parts of our game and could provide their expertise on technical approaches.
+But above and beyond this, the team also offered advice on best practices for implementing various parts of our games and could provide expertise on technical approaches.

-Given the large volume of users by WOLF Qanawat, cost optimization was also a critical factor for the development team.
-But that usually comes with some trade-off, which was not an issue with Edgegap’s complete suite of tools and integration:
+Given the large volume of users in WOLF Qanawat, cost optimisation was also a critical factor for the development team.
+But that usually comes with some trade-off, which was not an issue with Edgegap’s complete suite of tools and integration.
+Danny says:

-[We] found that Edgegap was the cheapest server option whilst also providing a great set of tools, an easy integration and strong support.
+We found that Edgegap was a cost-effective solution that could provide WOLF with the right tools, an easy integration and strong support.

 Additionally, Edgegap’s platform and its managed infrastructure solution helped WOLF across specific areas: